 Personal archive of 20th century author DH Lawrence saved

-The University of Nottingham has acquires the last major collection of personal materials of controversial author of Lady Chatterley’s Lover, Sons and Lovers and Women in Love.
-The archive is a unique treasure trove of intimate items including family correspondence; diary entries; notebooks; personal papers; & items of clothing.
-Formerly in private ownership, it represents the last major collection of personal materials Nottingham’s most famous literary son.
+The University of Nottingham has acquired the last major collection of personal materials of the controversial author of Lady Chatterley’s Lover, Sons and Lovers and Women in Love.

-The University of Nottingham has acquired a unique archive of treasures linked to Nottingham’s most famous literary son, DH Lawrence.
+The University of Nottingham has acquired a unique archive of treasures linked to Nottinghamshire’s most famous literary son, DH Lawrence.

-Containing over 600 items, many of which are invaluable and irreplaceable, the collection — which is of huge cultural value — is the last major cache of personal materials relating to the life and work of one of the most influential and controversial writers of the 20th century.
+Containing over 600 items, many of which are invaluable and irreplaceable, the collection is the last major cache of personal materials relating to the life and work of one of the most influential and controversial writers of the 20th century.

 When the collection - which was in private ownership - came up for sale it was at risk of being purchased by overseas buyers or items dispersed among private collectors.
 Recognising the significance of the archive to the study and celebration of Lawrence’s life and work, as well as to the national heritage, the university sought to secure it.